Setting Up OpenClaw on a Mac Mini: The Dedicated AI Machine Approach

 docker compose version

-Once Docker is running, you’ll configure resource limits.
-We allocate specific CPU and memory to the OpenClaw container so the agent can’t consume the entire system:
+Once Docker is running, configure resource limits.
+We allocate specific CPU and memory to the Docker VM so the OpenClaw container can’t consume the entire system and starve macOS of resources for SSH, monitoring, and system updates:

 {